 - Whether you have one or more DUI convictions within the last 10 years

-- A car accident resulting in bodily injury
+- A car accident resulting in bodily injury to another person

-- A vehicle collision resulting in serious bodily injury
+- A vehicle collision resulting in serious bodily injury to another individual

 - A vehicle accident that caused the death of another person